Disqualification of Jackie Robinson West Little League from the 2014 Little League World Series: Aftermath

 In February 2016, the families of thirteen of the 2014 JRW players attempted to sue Little League Baseball, Chris Janes, ESPN, and ESPN personality Stephen A. Smith.
 They alleged that Little League Baseball and JRW officials had deliberately obfuscated details about the players' eligibility to "reap the benefits of notoriety and media attention", did not grant due process, that Smith made defamatory remarks on the ESPN program First Take that "directly accused the JRW parents of perpetrating a fraud against the Little League", and that Janes had violated their right to privacy by using license plates to identify the players' residencies.
 A judge ruled that Smith's comments were a personal opinion protected by the First Amendment, and removed both ESPN and Smith from the lawsuit in June 2017.

 In September 2016, Janes filed a lawsuit in U.S. District Court against Little League International, alleging that officials had knowingly covered up JRW's wrongdoing.
 After he filed his initial claim with Little League International, it was stated on December 16, 2016, that Janes' claim had no merit.
 The lawsuit stated, "Subsequently, Janes and his family were subjected to public humiliation, death threats and fear for their lives."
 Janes alleges intentional and negligent infliction of emotional distress.
 He is seeking more than $75,000 in damages.
 A spokesman for Little League did not respond to request for comment.

 As of April 2018, the remainder of the lawsuit remains pending.
 The New Albany Little League returned to the Great Lakes Regional championship game in 2018, losing again to a team from Grosse Pointe, Michigan, by a score of 13–0.
-A few days after their defeat, head officials of New Albany Little League asked Little League Central District to look into the residency of the kids on the Michigan team, fearing that they had been defeated the same way that JRW defeated them four years prior.
+A few days after their defeat, head officials of New Albany Little League asked Little League Central District to look into the residency of players on the Michigan team, fearing that they had been defeated the same way that JRW defeated them four years prior.
 No wrongdoings of any kind were discovered.

 In April 2021, all claims against the team's volunteer coaches, who had been sued for fraud by Little League for their alleged roles in the eligibility scheme, were dismissed after the coaches filed a motion for summary judgment.
 A separate suit, brought by the players against Little League Baseball, Inc., Jackie Robinson West Little League, Inc., and its administrators, was settled a week later.
 The players did not sue the coaches, and refused to sign a statement they saw as implying blame on the coaches.
 Court documents showed that the players and volunteer coaches had no knowledge of cheating, although other adults involved with the program did.